kitian616/jekyll-TeXt-theme/_posts/2022-10-28-VISUG-Conference-Orleans.md

 ```

 The **Identity** can be a name, guid, number, ...
 Anything goes.
-The only requirement is that it should be unique within the cluster.
+The only requirement is that it should be unique for each grain within the cluster.
 [Source][3]

 The **Behavior** identifies the business logic that the actor should handle.

 The **State** can be persisted to a database, or can be kept in memory for test projects as well.
 Multiple implementations exist to persist a grain state, ranging from SQL server to postgres.
-You can also write your own implementation.
+You can also write your own implementations.

 Important to note is that a grain is always **single-threaded**.
 This is to prevent conflicting state changes.